 Vaclav Havel Airport Prague handles flights from within Europe and from overseas.
-It is located 30 – 45 minutes by car from the centre of Prague.
-There are good connections between the airport and the city centre by public transport – buses and taxis.
+It is located 30 – 45 minutes by car from the center of Prague.
+There are good connections between the airport and the city center by public transport – buses and taxis.

 Airport Information – Nonstop Phone Line

 There are number of transport options on offer from the airport.
 We recommend using Public Transport from the airport to the city center or to the Prague Congress Centre.
 The ticket fare is 32 CZK (1.2 EUR) covering 90 minutes including transfers between metro, trams, Prague public transport buses (lines No‘s 100 – 299 and 901 – 915), the Petřín funicular, public transport ferries and selected railway line sections.

 A nice description is available on this video from Janek - Czech YouTuber and Prague Honest Guide: